typelevel/typelevel.github.com/_posts/2015-09-21-change-values.md

 <div class="side-note">
   We induced more <em>explicit</em> data representation, not more representations overall.
-The imperative <code>Document</code> has 4 stages of initialization, at each of which it exhibits different behavior.
+The imperative <code>Document</code> has four stages of initialization, at each of which it exhibits different behavior.
 All we have done is expose this fact to the type system level, at which our usage can be checked.
 </div>

 Don’t miss one!